 The best thing about this watch is the GPS tracking and topographic trail maps.
 While hiking, we can see the trail map right on our watch.
 This watch helps keep us from wandering off the trail (which can happen on primitive trails and trails that aren’t well marked).

 Plus, we have access to maps, can listen to music right from our watch, and monitor our sleep cycles, heart rate, and more.
 This watch is awesome and well worth the money, if you think you would take advantage of these features.

 Happy shopping!
 And if you have any questions, let us know in the comment section below!

-- Cool Travel Spots to Put on Your Wish List
+- TRAVEL INSPIRATION: Cool Travel Spots to Put on Your Wish List

 Note: This post contains affiliate links.
 When you make a purchase using one of these affiliate links, we get paid a small commission at no extra cost to you.

 All rights reserved © Earth Trekkers.
 Republishing this article and/or any of its contents (text, photography, etc.), in whole or in part, is strictly prohibited.